github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables.md

 You can access `env` variable values using runner environment variables or using contexts.
 The example above shows three custom variables being used as runner environment variables in an `echo` command: `$DAY_OF_WEEK`, `$Greeting`, and `$First_Name`.
 The values for these variables are set, and scoped, at the workflow, job, and step level respectively.
 The interpolation of these variables happens on the runner.

 The commands in the `run` steps of a workflow, or a referenced action, are processed by the shell you are using on the runner.
 The instructions in the other parts of a workflow are processed by {% data variables.product.prodname_actions %} and are not sent to the runner.
 You can use either runner environment variables or contexts in `run` steps, but in the parts of a workflow that are not sent to the runner you must use contexts to access variable values.
-For more information, see "[Using contexts to access variable values](#using-contexts-to-access-variable-values)."
+For more information, see [Using contexts to access variable values](#using-contexts-to-access-variable-values).

 Because runner environment variable interpolation is done after a workflow job is sent to a runner machine, you must use the appropriate syntax for the shell that's used on the runner.
 In this example, the workflow specifies `ubuntu-latest`.
 By default, Linux runners use the bash shell, so you must use the syntax `$NAME`.
 By default, Windows runners use PowerShell, so you would use the syntax `$env:NAME`.
-For more information about shells, see "[AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsshell)."
+For more information about shells, see [AUTOTITLE](/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsshell).

 ### Naming conventions for environment variables

 When you set an environment variable, you cannot use any of the default environment variable names.
-For a complete list of default environment variables, see "[Default environment variables](#default-environment-variables)" below.
+For a complete list of default environment variables, see [Default environment variables](#default-environment-variables) below.
 If you attempt to override the value of one of these default variables, the assignment is ignored.

 > [!NOTE]
 > You can list the entire set of environment variables that are available to a workflow step by using <span style="white-space: nowrap;">`run: env`</span> in a step and then examining the output for the step.